 Spinach Orzo Salad: An orzo salad with colorful, barely wilted spinach adds nutrition and freshness to the pasta.Tweet This

-Make Ahead Orzo Salad
+How to Make Spinach Orzo Salad

 This spinach orzo salad can stay covered in the fridge for at least 3 days.
 If you are planning ahead, you might add the feta just before serving so that it stays in perky little crumbles.
 This is a very portable salad, perfect for picnics and potlucks.

-What to Serve with Spinach Orzo Salad:
+What to Serve With Spinach Orzo Salad

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This